Cooper (profession): Construction process

+A wine barrel is toasted for around 35 minutes with a low fire, while for whiskey it is usual to toast for just 45 seconds on a high fire, to burn the surface.

+21st century

 In the 21st century, coopers mostly operate barrel-making machinery and assemble casks for the wine and spirits industry.
 Traditionally, the staves were heated to make them easier to bend.
 This is still done, but now because the slightly toasted interior of the staves imparts a certain flavour over time to the wine or spirit contents that is much admired by experts.
-In England, the trade of master cooper is dwindling; but in Scotland there are several active cooperages that provide barrels to the whisky industry.
-It is thought that the last remaining master cooper in England works for Theakston Brewery in Masham.